Home » Availability of Disability Tax Credits for Autistic Children

 Tax Credits by Province

-Potential financial support can vary by the province which is why it’s important to fully look into the programmes available in your area.
-If you’re unsure of what is available to you, be sure to contact a professional accountant – ideally one who specialises in these particular types of cases.
+Potential financial support can vary by province which is why it’s important to fully look into the programmes available in your area.
+If you’re unsure of what is available to you, be sure to contact a professional accountant – ideally one who specializes in these particular types of cases.

 To learn more about Autism visit Autism Society Canada